iuthere/gostd/README.md

 # gostd

-Output standard Go libraries with URL for each
+An almost useless utility that lists all standard Go libraries in a tree-like way with an URL to documentation for each.

+Keeping the output here to retrospectively see the global changes to standard library over time.

 ```
 $ go get github.com/iuthere/gostd
 $ gostd
+go1.16
 builtin              https://golang.org/pkg/builtin/
 archive              https://golang.org/pkg/archive/
   tar                https://golang.org/pkg/archive/tar/